May 16, 2017

 If this were a court and I were a lawyer, I'd shout "Objection!
 Irrelevant!"
 And the judge would instruct the jury to ignore the PM's attempt to bamboozle by setting out a red herring.
 (The PM does this twice, in fact.)

-In sum, the PM commits three serious mistakes: avoiding the question (x18), two wrongs make a right (x1), and red herring (x2).
+In sum, the PM commits multiple serious mistakes that can be placed in three categories: avoiding the question (x18), two wrongs make a right (x1), and red herring (x2).

 Mr. Prime Minister, you say Canadians expect clarity.
 Yes, we do.
 We also expect truth.